Multiplicity and transverse momentum dependence of charge-balance functions in pPb and PbPb collisions at LHC energies: Introduction

 The STAR Collaboration has performed measurements of the balance function in various collision systems, including AuAu, dAu, and pp collisions~\cite{rhicbf}.
 In AuAu collisions at $\sqrtsNN = 200\GeV$, for particles of $\abs{\eta} < 1.0$, the balance function was found to have a strong centrality dependence in both $\Delta \eta$ and $\Delta \phi$.
 A similar measurement covering the range $\abs{\eta} < 0.8$ was reported by the ALICE Collaboration at the CERN LHC~\cite{ccubf}.
 These measurements demonstrate that charge separation at kinetic freeze-out is sensitive to the details of the hadronization dynamics.
 However, more quantitative comparisons are required between experimental measurements and theoretical predictions in balance function studies to fully understand the underlying physics.
 Extending the acceptance to cover more of the produced particle pairs could reveal additional details of the mechanism(s) driving the particle correlations.

 In this paper the charge-balance function is measured over a wide coverage of $\abs{\eta} < 2.4$ by exploiting the large acceptance of the CMS detector~\cite{CMS:2008xjf}.
-Results are presented as a function of charged-particle multiplicity and\pt in proton-lead (\pPb) and lead-lead (\PbPb) collisions at $\sqrtsNN = 8.16\TeV$ and 5.02\TeV, respectively.
+Results are presented as a function of charged-particle multiplicity and \pt in proton-lead (\pPb) and lead-lead (\PbPb) collisions at $\sqrtsNN = 8.16\TeV$ and 5.02\TeV, respectively.
 A comparison of the \PbPb and \pPb collisions can provide insight into the origin of long-range correlations observed in high-multiplicity \pPb collisions~\cite{cmshin12015}.
 This paper is organized as follows.
 The CMS detector is briefly discussed in Section~\ref{sec:CMS detector}.
 Section~\ref{sec:dataanslysis} describes the data samples and selection criteria.
 Section~\ref{sec:Ana} specifies the analysis procedure.
 Section~\ref{sec:sysuncert} reports on the various sources of systematic uncertainty.
-Section~\ref{sec:results} discusses the balance function results in both \pPb and \PbPb collisions and compares with models.
+Section~\ref{sec:results} discusses the balance function results in both \pPb and \PbPb collisions, and comparison with models.
+Section~\ref{beamenergydep} presents the energy dependence of charge balance functions and comparisons with the previous lower $\sqrtsNN$ measurements.
 Finally, Section~\ref{sec:Summary} summarizes the findings.
 Tabulated results are provided in the HEPData record for this analysis~\cite{HEPData}.